 - Students may arrive at school between 7:30 a.m. and 8:00 a.m.
-Students may not arrive prior to 7:30 a.m. - Wellness Questions found here should be asked at home each morning to help determine if the student should remain at home. - Students should be wearing a multi-layer cloth face mask when they walk onto school grounds or when they are exiting a vehicle. - Students Entry Points . - K 1: Front Carpool Main Entrance - 2 8 : Back Carpool Gym Lobby Entrance - Students arriving before 7:50 will report to their assigned grade level, non-congregate group area; students arriving after 7:50 will report directly to classrooms.
+Students may not arrive prior to 7:30 a.m.

+- Student Entry Points

+- K 1: Front Carpool Main Entrance

+- 2 8: Back Carpool Gym Lobby Entrance

+- Students arriving before 7:50 a.m. will report to their assigned grade level area; students arriving after 7:50 will report directly to classrooms.

-Students may meet with a teacher if arrangements were made the day before or if a student is returning from an absence.
-Students who would like to purchase breakfast should share this desire with their homeroom teacher who will contact the cafeteria.
-Breakfast will then be delivered to the classroom.
+Students may meet with a teacher if arrangements are made the day before or if a student is returning from an absence.
+Students who would like to purchase breakfast should be on campus by 7:45 a.m. and go directly to the cafeteria.
+Students eating breakfast are expected to be in class and ready to begin the day's activities by 8:00 a.m.